Conditions for cancelling or changing a course by the student

 - After the course has started, a student must give 7 days’ written notice to the Principal of changes to or cancellation of a course.
 A cancellation fee equivalent to 1 week’s course fees will be charged.

 - Any refund due when a course is changed or cancelled, or a holiday taken, will be paid to the person who paid for the student’s course at his/her home address at the end of the course.
 ‘End of course’ here is defined as the last date of the course specified on the booking form (i.e. if a student books a 12 week course and decides to leave after 4 weeks s/he will not be refunded until 12 weeks after the start of the course).

 Change or cancellation of a course by the School

 Sometimes it is agreed between the School and a student that it would be beneficial for the student to be moved to another School course.
 When this happens only a course of at least an equivalent cost will be offered by the School.

 The School reserves the right to cancel a course, or make changes to course arrangements, without liability, if forced to do so for reasons beyond its control.
 If this happened, the School would seek to offer alternative arrangements, dates or venues.

 If the School cancelled a course booked and paid for by a student in accordance with these terms other than for reasons beyond its control, and did not offer an alternative acceptable to the student, the school would pay compensation as follows;

-- Where the cancellation is before the start of the course, compensation equal to half a week’s fees or
+- Where the cancellation is before the start of the course, compensation equal to fees paid.

 - Where the cancellation is after the start of the course, compensation equal to one week’s fees.